IT / remote working information and guidance

 - Look after your physical, mental and emotional health.
 See the ‘Working Remote – COVID 19 Principles’ which they have retweeted #RemoteWorking

 - Be aware of cyber-security issues.
 Especially if you are using your own personal laptop or computer.
 Remote working-some best practice tips

-Digital support and advice – Organisations across London are offering various different types of digital support to London’s charities, community groups and social enterprises, during a time where we are having to work remotely and consider ways in which we can continue to deliver our services online.
+Organisations across London are offering different types of digital support to London’s charities, community groups and social enterprises, during a time when we are having to work remotely and consider ways in which we can continue to deliver our services online.
 If you need digital or IT advice and support please complete the Digital Support Access Form